sandreas/graft/README.md

 go get -u github.com/sandreas/graft
 ```

-## Quickstart
+## Quickstart`

 ### Important notes:
-- Every action is performed recursively by default, so all subdirectories are concerned in every action
+- Every action is performed recursively by default, so you do not need to provide any flags for this (e.g. `-R`)
-- For file transfer commands, it usually is a good idea to use the `--dry-run` option, to see what **graft** is going to do
+- For file transfer commands, it usually is a good idea to use the `--dry-run` option, to see what `graft` is going to do
 - Special chars `\ + * ? ( ) | [ ] { } ^ $` have to be quoted with backslash in patterns (e.g `graft find '/tmp/video*\(2016\)'`)
 - **Linux and Unix:** Use single quotes (') to encapsulate patterns to prevent shell expansion
 - **Windows:** Use double quotes (") to encapsulate patterns, since single quotes are treated as chars